Optimizing your mobile app’s listing could help it rank higher in the app store for relevant keywords. Through

 App store optimization tools

 A wealth of tools can help optimize your app store listings.
-Some tools will help you discover keywords, others analyze user sentiment, and still others instantly create screenshots and other marketing assets.
+Some tools will help you discover keywords, others analyze user sentiment, and

 While this is by no means an exhaustive list, app store optimization tools include the following: